Admission of Transfer Students

 - Graduation from a recognized high school or satisfactory completion of the General Educational Development Test (GED), High School Equivalency Test (HiSET), or Test Assessing Secondary Completion; and,

 - An overall C average (2.0 on a 4.0 scale) from all post-secondary institutions.
 If necessary, grade point average will be converted to a 4.0 scale and/or semester hours.
 Remedial (non-credit) course work is not used in calculating the admission grade point average.
-All transfer work is calculated according to Southern Illinois University Carbondale regulations rather than those of institutions students have previously attended; or,
+The grade point average as awarded by the prior institution will be accepted for Admission purposes.
+Where multiple institutions are involved, the transfer grade point average will be average and added to the system along with the awarded hours; or,

 - Completion of an associate degree in a baccalaureate-oriented program of Arts or Science (A.A. or A.S.) from an accredited Illinois public two-year institution; completion of the CORE 42 or General Education Complete from an accredited Missouri public two-year institution participating in the CORE 42; or completion of an A.A. or A.S. from a Kentucky Community and Technical College System institution.
 The student will: (a) be admitted to the University with junior standing if enrollment occurs after earning the associate degree and prior to coursework being attempted at another institution and (b) be considered to have completed the University Core Curriculum requirements for general graduation purposes; and,